-After Osama bin Laden's death, Feulner backed U.S. use of torture, calling U.S. policy at Guantanama Bay "the strategic and lawful interrogation of detainees," and further beat the drums for continued U.S. military action in the "war on terror."
+Fuelner was also a supporter of the Bush administration's use of torture to interrogate detainees.
+After Osama bin Laden's death, he praised "the strategic and lawful interrogation of detainees" at Guantanamo Bay and further beat the drums for continued U.S. military action in the "war on terror."

 Feulner's books include Getting America Right (2006); Leadership for America: The Principles of Conservatism (2000); Intellectual Pilgrims (1999); The March of Freedom (1998); Conservatives Stalk The House (1983); and Looking Back (1981).